dymurray/ao-blogs/manage-status.md

 * Solely maintained from within Ansible code

-This allows you as the developer to take full control over what you would like to be populated in the Custom Resource's status field.
+This allows you as the developer to take full control over what you would like to be populated in the Custom Resource's status field without needing Golang expertise and just the simplicity of Ansible.

 ## Ansible Operator's default status management
 Ansible Operator by default provides useful information about the Ansible run